 Normally we supply you with standard set of documents which slightly varies depending on jurisdiction: Certificate of Incorporation, Share Certificates, Share Register, Instruments of Transfer (where applicable), Trust Deeds (where applicable), Register of Directors, Secretary and Registered Address, Memorandum and Articles of Association or Charter of the company, Power of Attorney (where applicable), Minutes of the first general meeting of the company, notarized and apostilled copies (where requested by the client).

 The corporate documents we provide to you are enough to open an account by yourself.
-But if you wish to avoid the hassle and guarantee to be acceptable to the bank , you can choose as a supplementary option, our services to open an offshore bank account.
+But if you wish to avoid the hassle and guarantee to be acceptable to the bank , you can choose as a supplementary option, our services to open bank account.
 If you choose this option, we will send you the bank forms with your package of company documents.
 You should fill in the bank forms and along with a certified photocopy of your passport, send everything to the bank by courier.
 As soon as the bank receives the package, your account will be activated.
 We are representing many banks and we can provide you with an ample selection, so you can choose the best bank that suits you.
 Some banks require further documentation such as bank reference and proof of residence.
-Sometimes, during the period between the offshore IBC incorporation and the receipt of such documents by the bank the client urgently requires the bank account.
+Sometimes, during the period between the IBC incorporation and the receipt of such documents by the bank the client urgently requires the bank account.
 In these circumstances a temporary bank account can be opened.
 Such account can only be used to receive payments.
 When the original documents are received the same account will be converted into the permanent bank account.

-Almost all offshore banks offer various debit and credit card products to their clients.
+Almost all overseas banks offer various debit and credit card products to their clients.
 There is also selection of cash cards, prepaid cards, gift cards which can be issued for different purposes and used by both individuals and companies.

 Apart from introducing a client company to the bank which we believe to be most suited to its needs, we prepare a necessary board minutes resolution appointing the signatories to the account, we provide the signature cards and application forms, in some cases, partially filled.
 We advise on how to complete the application forms to the satisfaction of the bank.
 Most importantly, we know the bank requirements and know how to open the account fast and without serious delays.
 We do not require you to use our bank introduction service and you should feel free to approach any banks in the world yourself.